danielnaber/jwordsplitter/README.md

   word.
 If not, the position at which the word is split is moved by one character.
 Due to the way the algorithm works it doesn't matter if the input words are nouns, verbs, or adjective compounds (as long as they are in the dictionary).
-* The length of the word to be split is not limited.
-For example, jWordSplitter can split the famous "Donaudampfschifffahrtskapitän" (Donau, dampf, schiff, fahrt, kapitän).
+* The length of the word to be split is limited to 70 characters by default.
+With this, jWordSplitter can e.g. split the famous "Donaudampfschifffahrtskapitän" (Donau, dampf, schiff, fahrt, kapitän).
 * To improve results, you will need to tune the contents of the dictionary or add exceptions using `GermanWordSplitter.addException()`.
 * The dictionary also needs to contain inflected forms (plural, genitive etc.).
 German has